mahmoudsebak/PixelShooter/README.md

 You can run the game using [DOSBox](https://www.dosbox.com) on newer versions of windows,
 because the game uses 16-bit registers which is deprecated for newer versions of windows.
 to run the game correctly, make cpu speed on DOSBox at least 16000 cycles.
+You can run the final version of the game on the same PC or on two distinct PCs.
+### Run the game on the same PC:
+1. Write on DOSBox options `serial1 = directserial realport:COM1`, save it, then open DOSBox.
+2. Write on DOSBox options `serial1 = directserial realport:COM2`, save it, and open a new DOSBox window.
+3. You now have two windows like if they were opend on two distinct PCs.

+### Run the game on two distinct PCs:
-### Connecting two PCs using ethernet cable
+1. Connect the two PCs by using ethernet cable.
-1. On the first PC write on DOSBox: `serial1=nullmodem port:23`
+2. On the first PC write on DOSBox Options: `serial1=nullmodem port:23`
-2. On the second PC write on DOSBox: `serial1=nullmodem server:<IPv4 PC1> port:23`
+3. On the second PC write on DOSBox Options: `serial1=nullmodem server:<IPv4 PC1> port:23`
-3. To know the IPv4 of the first PC, use this [link](https://www.wikihow.com/Find-the-IP-Address-of-Your-PC?fbclid=IwAR2bSfj4reVqWoOLOL9beuLEwS30Gb0hfRkJypHsDVgNoZyjoYk6ZlwmwDE)
+4. To know the IPv4 of the first PC, use this [link](https://www.wikihow.com/Find-the-IP-Address-of-Your-PC?fbclid=IwAR2bSfj4reVqWoOLOL9beuLEwS30Gb0hfRkJypHsDVgNoZyjoYk6ZlwmwDE)